Dolichandra unguis-cati

-Dolichandra unguis-cati, commonly known as cat's claw creeper, funnel creeper, or cat's claw trumpet, is a rapidly growing climbing vine belonging to the family Bignoniaceae.
+Dolichandra unguis-cati, commonly known as cat's claw creeper, funnel creeper, or cat's claw trumpet, In Hawai'i it is called Hug-me-tight. is a rapidly growing climbing vine belonging to the family Bignoniaceae.
 It affects all plant layers of the forest ecosystem spreading rapidly both vertically and horizontally.

 Description

 Dolichandra unguis-cati is a liana with semipersistent foliage and woody stems that can reach a height of 30 m.
 Thin and small aerial roots are used for climbing.
 Leaves are dark green, opposite and bifoliate.
 Leaflets have a length of 3 to 4 cm.
 Long primary roots extend beneath the soil surface, producing large tubers 40–50 cm long.

 Flowers are yellow, have a diameter of 4 to 5 cm and can grow alone or in groups of two or three.
 Flowers occur from late spring through to early summer.
-Their calyx is narrow trumpet-shaped, 1-2 centimeters long.
+Their calyx is narrow trumpet-shaped, 1–2 centimeters long.
 Their corolla is also tubular and measures 4 to 10 centimeters long.
 The 5 lobes of the corolla have different sizes.
 The opening diameter is 1.2 to 2.4 centimeters.
 Fruits are brown flattened capsules from 25 to 95 cm long.
 Each capsule contains 100 to 200 seeds.

 Distribution and habitat

 This plant is native to the tropical dry forest of Central America, South America (Mexico to Brazil and northern Argentina) and the Caribbean.
 In these natural areas it occurs from sea level to over 600 m above sea level and where the rainfall is 750 to 2400 mm per year.
 It can become invasive due to its fast growth and it is present worldwide, often having been introduced as an ornamental plant to these regions.
 It can affect all layers of plants of forest ecosystems by rapidly spreading both vertically and horizontally.

 It prefers fertile, well-drained soils but can survive in most soils except salty ones.
 It tolerates the lack of light well, but grows faster in the sun.
-It is naturalised in Australia, southeastern USA, southern Africa, tropical Asia.
+It is naturalised in Australia, southeastern US, southern Africa, tropical Asia.
 It grows in orchards and gardens, roadsides and grasslands, in open urban areas, especially in temperate to subtropical regions with medium to high rainfall.
 It spreads both horizontally, in contact with herbaceous plants, and vertically, up to the canopy.